 I’m not specifically addressing backpacks to carry your dog off the trail in an emergency in this article.

-What Makes a Backpack Good for Carrying a Dachshund?
+What Makes a Backpack Safe for Carrying a Dachshund?

-The requirements for a backpack so be safe for a Dachshund’s back are not many:
+The requirements for a backpack to be safe for a Dachshund’s back are:

 - Doesn’t hurt them while they are being carried